masterpointio/github-action-opa-rego-test/README.md

 - [💬 Example Pull Request Comments](#-example-pull-request-comments)

 ## 🚀 Usage
 It's super easy to get started and use this GitHub Action to test your OPA Rego policies.
 In your repository/directory with the `.rego` files and the `_test.rego` files, simply checkout the repository and add the step with `uses: masterpointio/github-action-opa-rego-test@main`.
 It's as simple as adding the step with no required inputs!
+It will then generate a PR comment (that updates in place) with the test results!
 ```yaml
       - name: Run OPA Rego Tests
         uses: masterpointio/github-action-opa-rego-test@main